 Three times a week.
 Credit, three semester hours.
 Alternates with Economics 303.
-Offered in 1941-1942.
+Not offered in 1942-1943.

-306. Monopoly and Public Control.-A survey of the growth of large scale combinations and the regulation of public utilities.
+306. GOVERNMENT CONTROL OF BUSINESS.-A survey of the growth of large scale combinations and the regulation of public utilities.
 Emphasis is placed upon the changing interpretation of the Sherman Act in relation to the integration of industry.